Returned from Duty

 Also Kings Liverpool and 193 Labour coy

-Discharged as no longer physically fit for war service on 23 February 1918
+Discharged at Nottingham as no longer physically fit for war service on 23 February 1918

 Married Elizabeth Alice Walmsley at St John's in 1909